 CELEBRATING 100 YEARS

-By the end of 1912, IWS’s work contributed to the reduction of the Chicago infant mortality rate from 109 per 1,000 live births.
+By the end of 1912, IWS’s work contributed to the reduction of the Chicago infant mortality rate.
 In 1913, the IWS Auxiliary was formally established to support the work of the organization by volunteering at the stations, making home visits, raising funds, sewing clothes, and even donating iceboxes.
 Today, the 750-member Auxiliary continues with a support base that spans the city and many suburbs.
 As the century progressed, IWS continued to respond to the escalating demand for health care with innovative and quality services.
 In the 1920s, IWS was one of the first public health organizations in Chicago to institute mental health services.
 In 1950, it achieved national recognition for instituting a preschool program for emotionally disturbed children.